topazape/LSTM_Chem/README.md

 * matplotlib 3.1.2
 * RDKit 2019.03.4

-I strongly recommend using the GPU version of tensorflow.
+I strongly recommend using GPU version of tensorflow.
 Learning this model with all the data is very slow in CPU mode (about 9 hrs / epoch).
 Since tensorflow 2.0.0 depends on CUDA 10.0, be careful that your environment accepts the correct version.
 RDKit and matplotlib are used for SMILES cleanup, validation, and visualization of molecules and their properties.
 To install RDKit, I strongly recommend using Anaconda (See [this document](https://www.rdkit.org/docs/Install.html)).
-Building RDKit from source is very hard.
+Building RDKit from source is hard.

 ## Usage
 ### Training
 Just run below.
 However, all the data is used according to the default setting.
 So please be careful, it will take a very long time.
 If you don't have enough time, set `data_length` to a different value in `base_config.json`.